 The 7 Most Photographed Places in Big Sur, CA

-The area along the California coast is one of the most stunning drives in the world.
-But if you search for the most photographed places within the breathtaking section of the route – Big Sur, look no further than these 7 destinations.
+The California coast offers one of the most stunning drives in the world.
+Yet if you search for the most photographed places within the breathtaking section of the route, Big Sur, look no further than these 7 locations.

-A guide to the most photographed places along Big Sur drive
+A guide to the most photographed places along the Big Sur drive

-A Guide to the Most Photographed Places along Big Sur Drive
+A Guide to the Most Photographed Places in Big Sur

 The scenic drive never shies away from this excessive attention.
 Quite the opposite, Big Sur’s plentiful vantage points keep inspiring amateurs and professional photographers alike throughout the year.

 Yet you haven’t come here to hear that you need to go with a flow and find your own treasured destinations to photograph along the California coast.
-You need specific locations.
-And I’m here to deliver you the 7 most photographed places in the Big Sur area.
+Sometimes you do need specific locations.
+And I’m here to deliver to you the 7 most photographed places in the Big Sur area.

 California- Roads and Destinations